Emeryville Yacht Club At the Helm...

 Say Hello!
 Click on an image to send an email.

-Michelle Stephens, Rear Commodore
+Michelle Stephens, Commodore

-Myron Stephens, Director
+Myron Stephens, Vice Commodore

-Myron and his wife, Michelle, joined the Emeryville YC in 2018.
-Myron has served as Director since 2021.
+Myron and his wife, Michelle, joined the Emeryville Yacht Club in 2018.
+Myron previously served as Director.
 Myron and Michelle split their time between their home in the Sacramento area and their Tartan 3700.
 Myron has been sailing in the Bay on his parents sailboats, both a catamaran and four monohulls, since he was a child.
 Myron's dad built his first two boats from scratch and later gutted and rebuilt the Alberg 30 that Myron and Michelle sailed before buying their Tartan.
 One of Myron's favorite memories is when he was six years old, sailing in the Vancouver Islands with his parents and their Boxer, on their 18' Cape Dory.
 Myron and Michelle have always had Boxers, but now have a French Bulldog, Bailey, who loves sailing and chewing on the ends of ropes to make sure they are smooth and well maintained.
 Myron is an art teacher and artist who will be retiring in 2023 and looking forward to focusing on his art and spending more time sailing.
 When Myron is not sailing or painting, he enjoys playing Chess, cooking, and hanging out with friends and family.

-Chuck Wengenroth, Staff Commodore
+Britta Fjelstrom, Staff Commodore